Historical property debt – is this a concern for new owners?

 It’s rather sad when you consider how many families have already dealt with the financial burden concluding all these debts.
 Numbers of over 300 000 were concluded, which leaves very few that will experience the relief of this new ruling.

 Just because they were concluded does not mean to say that they came off unscathed.
 In actual fact, many, if not most lost their homes as a result of the debt that they were faced with.
 Some even lost their jobs!

-There mere fact that a law existed, whereby debt was attached to an asset as opposed to an individual makes no sense.
-It pretty much means that you could live a municipal debt-free life if you take on the traits of a gypsy when you’ve racked up enough that you can’t afford to pay back.
+There mere fact that law existed, whereby debt was attached to an asset as opposed to an individual makes no sense.
+It pretty much means that you could live a municipal debt-free life if you take on the traits of a gipsy when you’ve racked up enough that you can’t afford to pay back.
 Doesn’t matter though, the next guy will get it?
 That in itself is quite honestly just a poor law.
 How are sellers getting away with it though during the sale?
 That’s the next faux pax in the system, the seller only has to produce a 24-month rates clearance certificate in order to proceed with a sale.

-This new ruling is quite certainly the correct way forward in terms of legislation, but as with everything, when it comes to the constitutional validity of any Act, one simply cannot just make a noise and receive resolution, you would still need to turn to is the Constitutional Court, and at this stage we’re waiting for them to make this law concrete so that homeowners around South Africa can purchase a new home free of any worry involving historical debt.
+This new ruling is quite certainly the correct way forward in terms of legislation, but as with everything, when it comes to the constitutional validity of any Act, one simply cannot just make a noise and receive resolution, you would still need to turn to is the Constitutional Court, and at this stage, we’re waiting for them to make this law concrete so that homeowners around South Africa can purchase a new home free of any worry involving historical debt.